Sydney to the Pacific North-West

-During this hard-working passage, Norma suffered rather from sea sickness, and for one night I had a recurrence of the extremely painful renal colic which had hit me in New Zealand.
+During this hard-working passage, Norma suffered rather from sea sickness, and for one bad, rough night I had a recurrence of the extremely painful renal colic which had hit me in New Zealand.
 “I’ve got some bad news”, I said to Norma when the first spasm hit and rendered me essentially immobile.
 It was with great relief when we finally closed on Christmas Island, hungering for the safe haven we expected to find.

 The conditions we had faced latterly in Penrhyn and during this passage were being spawned by one of nature’s most malignant children, El Nino.
-The world would later learn that the 1982-83 El Nino caused countless millions of dollars-worth of damage; the trade winds stopped or came from the “wrong” direction, ocean currents reversed as warm water swilled from the western Pacific to the east, tropical storms raked French Polynesia and violent seas destroyed parts of the north American west coast.
-And although we could know none of all this at the time, we were soon to experience at first hand just how much El Nino could change a tiny atoll in the central Pacific, and thus give us perhaps the worst few days of our voyage that far.
+The world would later learn that the 1982-83 El Nino event caused countless millions of dollars-worth of damage.
+The trade winds stopped or came from the “wrong” direction, ocean currents reversed as warm water swilled from the western Pacific to the east, tropical storms raked French Polynesia and violent seas destroyed parts of the North American west coast.
+And although we knew none of all this at the time, we were soon to experience at first hand just how much El Nino could change a tiny atoll in the central Pacific, and thus give us perhaps the worst few days of our voyage that far.

-Six days and 660 miles out of Penrhyn, we approached Christmas Island with even more than our usual caution.
-The Pacific Ocean chart has “low and dangerous” printed under its name; the chart of the island itself warns of two-knot west-going currents, suggests that the Bay of Wrecks on its eastern shore is “very dangerous”, and records the position of several sunken vessels scattered round the reef.
+Six days and 660 miles out of Penrhyn, we approached the island with even more than our usual caution.
+The Pacific Ocean chart has “low and dangerous” printed under its name.
+The Admiralty chart of the island itself warns of two-knot west-going currents, suggests that the Bay of Wrecks on its eastern shore is “very dangerous”, and records the position of several sunken vessels scattered round the reef.
 And as further signal reminders to take care, two recently-wrecked yachts lay high, dry and clearly visible on our approach to the fringing reef.
 One was a ketch we had visited in New Zealand, and the other was a supersonic-looking racing catamaran.
-On final approach the towering clouds cleared as we closed the coral on the west side of the island, and the wide pass through the reef - immediately south of the main settlement of London - was made only slightly awkward by a steep westerly swell.
+On final approach the towering clouds cleared as we closed the coral on the west side of the island, and the wide pass through the reef - immediately south of the main settlement of London - was made only slightly awkward by a steep swell from the west.

-Christmas Island is the largest island of purely coral formation in the world, partially enclosing in its northern part a large but mostly very shallow lagoon (blueish in the above aerial photo).
-Just inside the lagoon we handed sails and made ready to anchor, before venturing further and searching for the channel into the protected anchorage within the lagoon protected by the small isthmus where London lies.
-We could see none of the channel markers shown on the detailed Admiralty chart of Christmas Island, but there was nothing strange or unusual about that; few islanders in remote Pacific atolls bother to maintain markers set by their colonial forebears.
-To our dismay, we found the waters of the lagoon to be as opaque as milk; there could be no conning by eye.
-So we were relieved to see a little inflatable skimming out towards us.
+Technically an atoll, Christmas Island is the largest island of purely coral formation in the world, partially enclosing in its northern part a large but mostly very shallow lagoon (blueish in the above aerial photo).
+Just inside the lagoon we handed sails and made ready to anchor before venturing further and searching for the channel into the protected anchorage within the lagoon protected by the small isthmus where London lies.
+We could see none of the channel markers shown on the detailed Admiralty chart, but there was nothing strange or unusual about that; few islanders in remote Pacific atolls bother to maintain markers set by their colonial forebears.
+To our dismay, we found the waters of the lagoon to be as opaque as milk; there could be no navigating through coral by eye.
+So we were relieved to see a little inflatable dinghy skimming out towards us.
 “Great, we exclaimed; “someone’s coming to show us the way in”.

 Norma and I exchanged miserable glances.
 Oh, no. We were tired, and now frustrated.
 Would we have to go straight back to sea?